VM Overview

 | Public IPv4 | Assigned automatically | Not available |

-| Flavors | base only | base, genomics, plaingenomics, datascience, marimo, datasciencemarimo, rstudioserver, rgeospatial |
+| Flavors | base only | base, genomics, datascience, marimo, datasciencemarimo, rstudioserver, rgeospatial |

-| Live resize | Not supported | CPU and RAM can be changed without restart |
+| Resize | Supported, but requires a restart | CPU and RAM can be changed live, without restart |

 | GPU | Not available | Available (NVIDIA) |